LatinoF/LTFSpoolManager/Nextcloud-WebDAV-Integration.md

 ## 6. Security Notes

 - **Origin verification:** never accept the postMessage payload without checking `event.origin` against the Nextcloud server origin.
-- **Token lifetime:** temporary app passwords expire; handle `401` by re-running the connect flow (at most once per session to avoid loops).
+- **Token lifetime:** login-flow tokens expire (24 h default); handle `401` by re-running the connect flow (at most once per session to avoid loops).
+Permanent app passwords have no expiry; a `401` there means the token was revoked or the password changed — replace it manually.
-- **Client-side only:** store the token in browser storage; never send it to your own backend or commit it.
+- **Client-side only:** store the token or permanent password in browser storage; never send it to your own backend or commit it.
+Revoke permanent app passwords with `occ user:auth-tokens:delete` if the browser profile is compromised.
 - **Allowlist scoping:** keep the allowed origins list as narrow as possible; wildcards cover every subdomain of a domain, so an origin on a shared or untrusted subdomain would also be allowed.
 - **Popups:** the connect window must open from a user gesture; be prepared for popup blockers (provide a fallback message and a manual "Connect" action).
+The permanent-password mode avoids popups entirely.